spotfiresoftware/tibco-streaming-maven-plugin/ep-maven/src/site/markdown/general_examples.md

 ## Build, test and install

 Run **mvn install**.
-This will compile the java files in the project, typecheck the eventflow fragment, trigger the fragment code generation, compile the generated code, package the eventflow fragment in an eventflow archive, start a test node, execute the tests, and stop the test node.
+This will compile the java files in the project, typecheck the EventFlow fragment, trigger the fragment code generation, compile the generated code, package the EventFlow fragment in an EventFlow archive, start a test node, execute the tests, and stop the test node.
 For example:

 ``` shell